1.4 \(\infty \)-Cosmoi

 The underlying category \({\mathord {\mathcal{K}}}_0\) of an \(\infty \)-cosmos \({\mathord {\mathcal{K}}}\) is the category whose objects are the \(\infty \)-categories in \({\mathord {\mathcal{K}}}\) and whose morphisms are the \(0\)-arrows, i.e., the vertices in the functor spaces.

-In all of the examples to appear in what follows, this recovers the expected category of \(\infty \)-categories in a particular model and functors between them.
+In all of the examples to appear in §1.5, this recovers the expected category of \(\infty \)-categories in a particular model and functors between them.
+This is compatible with the Lean formalization of simplicial categories as “enriched ordinary categories,” which have a prior 1-category structure which is explicitly identified with the underlying 1-category of the simplicially enriched category.

 By a Yoneda-style argument, the “homotopy equivalence” characterization of the equivalences in the \(\infty \)-cosmos of quasi-categories of Definition 1.2.35 extends to an analogous characterization of the equivalences in any \(\infty \)-cosmos: